Alestrix/minimal-containers/opensshd-unpriv/README.md

 ***NOTE:*** The OpenSSHd server cannot switch "down" from a privileged account (that has access to host keys) to the account that the user actions will be carried out as.
 Hence, the **logged-in user has full access to the server's private host keys**.
-Only use this image if you control both sides of the connection and if you know that the user on client will not mess with the server's private ssh keys!
+Only use this image if you control both sides of the connection and if you know that the user on client side will not mess with the server's private ssh keys!

 ## Out-of-the-box usage